Structural Engineering and Architecture MEng

 We believe in architecture that makes a difference.
 We know that it has the potential to improve the lives of those who inhabit and use it.

-Through our internationally-acclaimed teaching and research, we explore the social, spatial and environmental implications of architecture.
+Through our internationally acclaimed teaching and research, we explore the social, spatial and environmental implications of architecture.
 As a Sheffield student, you will engage with real issues affecting the built environment and specifically the challenges of the Climate Emergency and zero carbon design.

 We encourage you to explore ideas and collaborate with other students.
 Through group tutorials and peer review you'll learn how to express your opinions, and value the opinions of others.
 Sheffield is the perfect place to develop your personality as a designer.

 We provide a balance of theory, design work and professional experience delivered within the context of a strong studio culture.
 The studio acts as a laboratory for trialling your creative and critical ideas, and for developing fundamental architectural skills.
-You'll share ideas during group tutorials and review other students' work.
+You'll share ideas during group tutorials, collaborate and review other students' work.
 This encourages you to express your own opinion and to value the opinions of others, as you begin to develop your personality as a designer.

-The School of Architecture sits high up in the Arts Tower, offering unrivalled panoramic views across Sheffield and beyond.
+The School of Architecture and Landscape sits high up in the Arts Tower, offering unrivalled panoramic views across Sheffield and beyond.
 This is where you will spend the majority of your time in the design studio.

 You'll also attend lectures across the campus and take advantage of our drawing studios and facilities for woodwork, metalwork, casting and architectural model making.